ryanlayer/gqt/README.md

 and the alternate allele frequency count for 100 of those individuals can be found in 0.188 seconds.

+The following [slides](http://quinlanlab.org/pdf/presentations/gtqGI2014v6.pdf) provides a conceptual overview, as weel as more details about the choice of bitmaps and the word-aligned hybrid strategy for this problem.

 Installation
 ============
 GQT depends on htslib and hdf5.